 - You have a clean copy of your voice and a clean copy of theirs to edit together

-But you can, of course, record audio from the Skype call itself if you’re okay with the audio quality.
+But you can, of course, record podcast interviews from the Skype call itself if you’re okay with the audio quality.
 For this, we recommend only using audio call without video as this can strain your connection and cause more glitches in the audio.
 You can also use a program to record the call audio like, Free Video Call Recorder or Call Recorder .

 ZenCastr is really easy to use and best of all, free!
 You and your guest will still need your own microphones, but using ZenCastr takes out the element of waiting for your guest to send the files to you.
 You create a new episode, and then send your guests the link to join in.
 It even gives you access to a soundboard so that you can upload sounds you might want to play during your interview.